Donovan211/Donovan211/README.md

 ## Hey there👋
-My name is Unathi Spele, and I am a student currently doing their undergrad in BSc Mathematical and Computer science.
+My name is Unathi Spele, and I am a student currently doing their first year in BSc Mathematical and Computer science.
 My current interests are in all things regarding C++ and Java!

 ### Socials